missing-semester/missing-semester/_2020/course-shell.md

 hello
 ```

+Remember in the above example that `cat` is a program that prints its
+file arguments to its output stream.
+When `cat` is not given any
+arguments, it prints contents from its input stream onto its output
+stream (like in the third example above).

 You can also use `>>` to append to a file.
 Where this kind of
 input/output redirection really shines is in the use of _pipes_.
 The `|`
 operator lets you "chain" programs such that the output of one is the